 Also of interest is that East Marion - Orient has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 25.95% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.95% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that East Marion - Orient is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-One of the nice things about East Marion - Orient is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+East Marion - Orient is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-East Marion - Orient is one of the most well-educated cities in the nation.
-48.49% of adults in East Marion - Orient have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of East Marion - Orient ranks among the highest in the nation.
+Of the 25-and-older adult population in East Marion - Orient, 48.49% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in East Marion - Orient in 2022 was $88,011, which is wealthy relative to New York and the nation.
 This equates to an annual income of $352,044 for a family of four.